+• J-P. Merlet has given two interviews at Nice-Matin and is a member of the scientific committee for the preparation of a permanent robotics exhibition at Cité des Sciences et de l'Industrie, Paris

+10.3.2.
+Education

-- J-P. Merlet and A. Coulbois participated to Inorobot and several other events, exhibiting a cabledriven parallel robot for education - J-P. is a member of the Scientific Committee managing the future permanent exhibition on robotics at the Cité des Sciences, Paris - Y.Papegay is actively participating to the Math.en.Jeans initiative for Mathematics teaching for undergraduate students. - Y.Papegay organized and animated summer schools in experimental mathematics and computer sciences.
-Several one week sessions have been held in Oxford in June, July, August and November gathering more than 70 high-school students most of them were awardees in Mathematics Olympiads.
+- Y.Papegay is actively participating to the Math.en.Jeans initiative for Mathematics teaching for undergraduate students.
+He is developing several pedagogical resources based on small robotics devices at high-school level.
+He has organized and animated summer schools in experimental mathematics and computer sciences.
+Several one week sessions have been held in Oxford in June, July, August and November gathering more than 70 high-school students most of them were awardees in Mathematics Olympiads. - O. Pourtallier is corresponding researcher for two MATh.en.JEANS workshops, an initiative for Mathematics teaching for undergraduate students.